 (given that she was leaving the morning after) and the letter was sent after a few days, for the envelope is stamped October 25 on the recto side and October 26 on the verso side.
 Upon receiving this letter, Pasternak did not even know the name of the journal that Soca edited but by November 23 (when he wrote to his sister Lydia, see below) he was familiar with it, most probably because Soca had sent him the promised copy and it had reached him.
 As we shall see, Pasternak was quite flattered by Soca’s letter.

-The first mention of Soca to his sister Lydia is contained in a letter in English written by Pasternak on November 20, 1956:
+The first mention of Soca to his sister Lydia is contained in a letter by Pasternak written on November 23, 1956:

 Although I will write about this to professor Berlin in English for practice, but you should know about my request as well.
 When I am asked for anything for magazines beyond the border, I think the most important thing is that same introduction [Autobiography, aka Autobiographical sketch] which you’ve read.
 Berlin took it of his own good will, I believe he had the desire to translate the essay and place it somewhere.
 I repeated many times that that was possible and desirable.
 But perhaps, B. and his friends don’t have time, or have lost the desire, or they have come across another obstacle.
 That is another issue.
 In any case, the request is the following: In Moscow, a publisher of an art magazine, the “Unicorn” from South America, sought to meet me, but due to the brevity of her stay (she left quickly), was unable to achieve this.
 Her letter is so fervent and brash, that I would like to send her this essay for the magazine.
 She does not know Russian.
 If the English or French translation of this essay (the autobiographical essay) is ready or is reaching its completion, I will ask B.[erlin] or GM [Katkov] to send a copy of the translation to her address: Señora Susana Soca, 824 San José, Montevideo, Uruguay.
 At the worst, also send her the original manuscript, if it is not being translated – it is more likely to arrive from you.
 (Pasternak 2004, p.
 790; original in Russian)